Last week, I got an email from one of my subscribers with a question.

-Quick Alert: Take care of one thing that once you run this code you can’t undo your action.
+Note: Once you run this code you can’t undo your action.

-Yes, you can use power query to convert a negative number into a positive number.
-And, the best part is it’s a one-time setup.
-Just follow these simple steps.
+Yes, you can use power query to convert a negative number into a positive number and the best part is it’s a one-time setup.

 Even one method can be sufficient, but I have listed all these methods to help you to handle different situations.

-I am sure you found all these methods helpful.
-And, please don’t forget to share it with your friends, I am sure they will appreciate it.
+Please share your views with me in the comment section.
+I'd love to hear from you and please don’t forget to share it with your friends, I am sure they will appreciate it.